adafruit/Adafruit_CircuitPython_TinyLoRa/README.rst

 Usage Example
 =============

-Usage example is described in the learn guide for this library.
+Usage is described in the `learn guide for this library<https://learn.adafruit.com/using-lorawan-and-the-things-network-with-circuitpython>`_.

 Contributing
 ============